-- Actively participate in local community efforts to generate awareness, embrace safe practices, secure and distribute PPE, and support testing, contact tracing, and health data analysis efforts with a particular focus on high need, low-income, and at this community populations. - Articulate our commitment to follow Florida Department of Bealth, CDC, and SUS suidelines to mitigate risk for our College and the external community - When appropriate, integrate public health themes relevant to the current pandemic into curricular and co-curricular projects--for example, the epidemics and pandemics course currently being developed for Fall 2020 - When appropriate, highlight contributions by NCF community members to the pandemic response--for example, the Multicultural Health Institute's COVID-19 Strategic Intervention project, being championed by faculty members and students.
+- Actively participate in local community efforts to generate awareness, embrace safe practices, secure and distribute PPE, and support testing, contact tracing, and health data analysis efforts with a particular focus on high need, low-income, and at risk community populations. - Articulate our commitment to follow Florida Department of Health, CDC, and SUS guidelines to mitigate risk for our College and the external community. - When appropriate, integrate public health themes relevant to the current pandemic into curricular and co-curricular projects--for example, the epidemics and pandemics course currently being developed for Fall 2020 - When appropriate, highlight contributions by NCF community members to the pandemic response--for example, the Multicultural Health Institute's COVID-19 Strategic Intervention project, being championed by faculty members and students. - Monitor, evaluate, and adapt protocols, as necessary.